 If the Slack communities I’ve mentioned don’t suit your tastes, don’t worry!
 There are thousands of good Slack groups out there.
-Check out ChitChats.co, SlackList.info and r/SlackHangouts/ to get your fix.
+Check out ChitChats.co [No Longer Available], SlackList.info and r/SlackHangouts/ to get your fix.
 The occasional Slack community makes it on to ProductHunt and Betalist too, which tends to make them big hits quickly.

 On Twitter, search for #Slack and around all the glowing news reports you’ll see an occasional tweet informing you of a new community.
 They’re all over the place.

 Anyone can start a free Slack team, which will allow you to view the latest 10,000 messages in the archive.
 There are some tricks to automating sign-ups, but it can all be done manually if you prefer.

 I know of people who stay in touch with close groups of friends via Slack as it’s easier than other chatting apps.
 Now, that’s cool!